isabhinav/HRExploration1/README.md

 ##### _Boxplots_
  - Boxplots facilitated the detection of distribution disparities and outliers.
- - Notable outliers in 'salary' boxplot suggest that a small number of employees have salaries significantly above the rest.
+ - Notable outliers in `salary` boxplot suggest that a small number of employees have salaries significantly above the rest.
- - The 'bonus' boxplot shows a similar pattern to salary, with most bonuses clustering at the lower end and some outliers indicating exceptionally high bonuses.
+ - The `bonus` boxplot shows a similar pattern to salary, with most bonuses clustering at the lower end and some outliers indicating exceptionally high bonuses.
- - The 'age' boxplot presents a relatively symmetrical distribution, indicating a balanced age range across the workforce.
+ - The `age` boxplot presents a relatively symmetrical distribution, indicating a balanced age range across the workforce.

 ![image](https://github.com/isabhinav/HRExploration1/assets/130937665/dec37102-1bab-48ee-be23-3c6681b39e14)